Admission Application Requirements

 - Recommendation form - A printable PDF checklist serves as an alternative to a letter of recommendation.

-- Please discuss the following: Tell us something unique about you, why you chose your particular major, and how you expect Duquesne University to help you achieve your academic, personal and professional goals.
+- A Personal Essay is required for health professions applicants and should discuss the following: Tell us something unique about you, why you chose your particular health field major, and how you expect Duquesne University to help you achieve your academic, personal and professional goals.
 Please include any examples of your research, shadowing or volunteer experiences.

-- Submit a written verification from school district stating that the student has been excused from compulsory public education for home schooling.
+- Submit written verification from the school district stating that the student has been excused from compulsory public education for homeschooling.

 - Submit the results of the SAT or ACT exam.